Policies & action

 - State-based actions, as effective climate policy is more evident at the state and territory level, such as through state-based energy efficiency measure, state renewable energy targets and state waste policies.

-The “Insufficient” rating indicates that Australia’s policies and action trajectory in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
+The “Insufficient” rating indicates that Australia’s policies and action trajectory in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C when compared to modelled domestic pathways.
 If all countries were to follow Australia’s approach, warming would reach over 2°C and up to 3°C.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 The government plans to replace retiring fossil fuels with more fossil fuels, despite battery and renewable energy hub plans.
-The Federal Budget 2021-22 allocates AUD 30 million for a new gas fired power station and AUD 24.9 million for new gas fired power plants to become hydrogen ready.
+The 2022-23 budget allocated AUD 53.3m for seven new priority gas projects across the country, along with CCS projects (Taylor, 2022) (see the gas section below).

 Technology-neutral over climate focus